dimitri-nicolo/calico/security/defend-dos-attack.md

 ### Big picture

-{{site.prodname}} automatically enforces specific types of blacklist policies at the earliest possible point in the packet processing pipeline, including offloading to NIC hardware whenever possible.
+Calico automatically enforces specific types of blacklist policies at the earliest possible point in the packet processing pipeline, including offloading to NIC hardware whenever possible.

 ### Value

 During a DoS attack, a cluster can receive massive numbers of connection requests from attackers.
 The faster these connection requests are dropped, the less flooding and overloading to your hosts.
-When you define DoS mitigation rules in {{site.prodname}} network policy, {{site.prodname}} enforces the rules as efficiently as possible to minimize the impact.
+When you define DoS mitigation rules in Calico network policy, Calico enforces the rules as efficiently as possible to minimize the impact.

 ### Features

-This how-to guide uses the following {{site.prodname}} features:
+This how-to guide uses the following Calico features:
 - **HostEndpoint**(s) as the policy enforcement point
 - **GlobalNetworkSet** to manage blacklisted CIDRs
 - **GlobalNetworkPolicy** to deny ingress traffic from IPs in the global network set